Kang the Conqueror: Heroes Reborn

-An alternate universe variant of Kang the Conqueror appears in Heroes Reborn.
+An alternate universe version of Kang the Conqueror appears in Heroes Reborn.
 This version is the lover of Mantis.
 Seeking to prove his love for her, he travels to the present to battle and capture the Avengers.
 However, they eventually free themselves and defeat him.
 Kang and Mantis flee to Peru to plot revenge, only to be absorbed by Loki.

 Spider-Geddon

-An alternate universe variant of Kang called Kang the Conglomerator appears in Edge of Spider-Geddon #1.
+An alternate universe version of Kang called Kang the Conglomerator appears in Edge of Spider-Geddon #1.
 This version is a businessman from the year 2099.

 Spider-Ham

-A funny animal-themed alternate universe variant of Kang the Conqueror called Kangaroo the Conqueror appears in Peter Porker, The Spectacular Spider-Ham #15.
+A funny animal-themed alternate universe version of Kang the Conqueror called Kangaroo the Conqueror appears in Peter Porker, The Spectacular Spider-Ham #15.

 Ultimate Marvel

-A alternate universe variant of Kang the Conqueror, Sue Storm, appears in Ultimate Comics: The Ultimates.
+An alternate universe version of Kang the Conqueror, Sue Storm, appears in Ultimate Comics: The Ultimates.

 In Ultimate Invasion, the Maker meets a Kang who is implied to be Tony Stark.

 X-Men/Star Trek

-An alternate universe variant of Kang the Conqueror appears in the X-Men/Star Trek crossover Second Contact.
+An alternate universe version of Kang the Conqueror appears in the X-Men/Star Trek crossover Second Contact.